 |University of Cincinnati Main Campus||2.9% less expensive|

 When considering ability to pay for college, the annual cost is often discussed but it's the "all in" multi-year degree cost which matters in the end.
 Let's take a look at what it could really cost for four years at University of Kentucky.

-At the current published rates, an estimated total tuition, fees and living expense price for a 4 year bachelor's degree at University of Kentucky is $118,120 for students graduating in normal time.
+At the current published rates, an estimated total tuition, fees and living expense price for a 4 year bachelor's degree at Kentucky is $126,760 for students graduating in normal time.
 This methodology for estimating the 4 year cost is a straight multiple of the most recent reported annual total cost and does not factor in tuition increases during the time you're in school.
 It also assumes you receive no grant or scholarship aid and pay the full list price.

 A potentially more accurate but less conservative estimate of a degree cost can be made by using the school's annual $12,916 in-state net price as the basis.
 Applying this cost over 4 would estimate the cost of a degree at $51,664**

-If you end up on the "five year plan" and need an additional year to graduate, your five year cost could be as high as $147,650 or $64,580 using an average net price.
+If you end up on the "five year plan" and need an additional year to graduate, your five year cost could be as high as $158,450 or $64,580 using an average net price.

-**Based on a 4 year multiple of Average Annual Net Price for in state students receiving grant or scholarship aid reported to the U.S. Department of Education's 2014-2015 IPEDS Survey.
+**Based on a 4 year multiple of Average Annual Net Price for in state students receiving grant or scholarship aid reported to the U.S. Department of Education's 2019/2020 IPEDS Survey.
 Financial aid is only available to those who qualify.
 Consult this school's net price calculator for further understanding of your potential net price.

 Most colleges don't charge students on an annual basis but instead require payment semester by semester.
 If you ever need to take an additional semester of classes to complete you degree you shouldn't have to pay for a full academic year.
 These our estimated costs for a semester at University of Kentucky.

 |Kentucky Resident Tuition Per Semester||$5,624|

-|Kentucky Resident Total Cost Per Semester||$14,765|
+|Kentucky Resident Total Cost Per Semester||$15,845|

-|Non-Kentucky Resident Tuition Per Semester||$13,342|
+|Non-Kentucky Resident Tuition Per Semester||$15,122|

-|Non-Kentucky Resident Total Cost Per Semester||$22,817|
+|Non-Kentucky Resident Total Cost Per Semester||$25,344|

 Some schools offer the ability to take single classes by paying on a per credit hour basis.
 The reported price per credit hour and estimated cost for one class at University of Kentucky are as follows.
 Per credit costs are for reference only as many schools will not allow students to pay by credit hour.

 |Price per credit hour for Kentucky residents||$470|

 |Cost for one class for Kentucky residents (3 credit hours)||$1,410|

 |Price per credit hour for out of state residents||$1,261|

 |Cost for one class for out of state residents (3 credit hours)||$3,783|

-|Cost for one class for out of state residents (4 credit hours)||$4,444|
+|Cost for one class for out of state residents (4 credit hours)||$5,044|

 The second consideration after understanding the cost of college is determining how to finance it.
-Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 46% of University of Kentucky students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $5,701.
+Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 45% of University of Kentucky students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $5,329.

 How much are student loan payments for University of Kentucky?
 Obviously this varies based on a number of factors - offsetting financial aid you receive, percentage of fee you pay upfront while enrolled and the interest rate on your loans.
 We've modeled a sample student loan based on current Stafford loan rates to give you an approximate idea.

 The following are the costs for a loan if you borrowed $51,664, 100% of the estimated average net price for a four year program and paid nothing while enrolled.
-The total of all payments including interest would sum $64,103.18.
+The total of all payments including interest would sum $65,726.93.
 This could be your effective total out of pocket cost of an education at University of Kentucky.
-Note that this calculation assumes you don't pay full list price tuition, are part of the reported 86% of students at this school who receive financial aid and you are paying an average annual net price of $12,916.
+Note that this calculation assumes you don't pay full list price tuition, are part of the reported 94% of students at this school who receive financial aid and you are paying an average annual net price of $12,916.
 If you do not financially qualify for a reduced net price, your student loan payments could be significantly higher than this example.
 Use our University of Kentucky student loan calculator below to change loan assumptions and recalculate.

 Student loans are not free money and must be repaid.
 You cannot dismiss student loans by via bankruptcy.

-|Monthly Loan Payment||$534.19|
+|Monthly Loan Payment||$547.72|

 |Number of Monthly Payments||120|

-|Total Interest Cost||$12,439.18|
+|Total Interest Cost||$14,062.93|

-|Sum of All Payments over 10 years||$64,103.18|
+|Sum of All Payments over 10 years||$65,726.93|

-Can I afford to attend University of Kentucky?
+Can I afford to attend Kentucky?
 In the end, the answer comes down a determination if you will earn enough to comfortably pay back a student loan with your post graduation salary.
 This is an extremely important point to consider.
 In order to afford student loan payments and still meet all your other costs of living, it is recommended not to borrow more than you can pay back using 10% of your monthly income earned after graduation.
 If you're considering attending University of Kentucky, you need to carefully consider if it will be realistic to make the post graduation loan payments based on your expected salary.

-Using the 10% of salary threshold, an annual income of $64,103.18 would be needed to afford a $534.19 monthly payment in the example $51,664.00 loan modeled above.
+Using the 10% of salary threshold, an annual income of $65,726.93 would be needed to afford a $547.72 monthly payment in the example $51,664.00 loan modeled above.
 You will need to determine if it is at all realistic that you will be earning this type of salary after graduation.
 This assumes a loan payback over 10 years.
 You can change the terms of this example loan using the student loan calculator below.

 What will it cost to send your child to University of Kentucky in the future?
-In the past four years, this school's published in-state tuition and fee total rose from $8,610 to $10,579.
-This amounts to an average annual price increase of 4.6%.
+In the past four years, this school's published in-state tuition and fee total rose from $10,173 to $11,247.
+This amounts to an average annual price increase of 2.1%.
 Nationally, university tuition prices are rising around 5% per year.
 Looking out five, ten, fifteen or eighteen years, these are CollegeCalc's estimates how much you could expect to pay for a 4 year degree assuming tuition increases at the national average rate.
-Estimated future prices are based on the current in-state 4 year cost of $118,120.00.
+Estimated future prices are based on the current in-state 4 year cost of $126,760.00.
 Use the college savings plan calculator below to perform a more comprehensive analysis on future costs and how much you will need to save for University of Kentucky.